yh1198015532/inet/tutorials/fingerprint/doc/renaming.rst

 Renaming modules can cause the fingerprints to change, because the default ingredients (``tplx``) contain the full path, thus the module name as well.
 Renaming modules can cause regression in some cases, e.g. when some functionality in the model depends on module names.

+The renaming of NED parameters can also cause regression; the parameter might be used by submodules;
+a parameter setting in a derivative module might not have the effect it had before; forgetting to update ini keys can also cause problems.

+..
 TODO renaming parameters

+..
 TODO false positive

+..
 TODO example for false positive

 To filter out false positives for regression, the fingerprints need to be calculated without the full path: